fer77/OSSU-CS-Curriculum/learn-prolog-now/prolog-notes.md

 A _predicate_ is recursively defined if one or more rules in its definition refers to itself.

 The word _declarative_ is used to talk about the logical meaning of Prolog knowledge bases.
 That is, the declarative meaning of a Prolog knowledge base is simply _what it says_, or _what it means, if we read it as a collection of logical statements_.

+## 3.2 Rule Ordering, Goal Ordering, and Termination
+___

+When it comes to non-terminating programs, rule ordering changes can lead to some extra solutions being found.
+Goal ordering, not rule ordering, is what is truly procedurally significant.

+>_thinking declaratively_ is thinking in terms of describing the problem accurately.